spineki/spineki.github.io/content/articles/closures_as_iterators.md

 ~IteratorAdapter() = default;
 ```

-Let's also rename our IterableAdapter to RangeAdapter and rename the helper function to something more logical.
+Let's also rename our IterableAdapter to RangeAdapter and the helper function to something more logical.

 ```cpp
 template <typename ClosureT>